orgua/shepherd_v2_planning/25_improve_sw_linux.rst

     # DT-Overlay: there should be an BB-SHPRD-... -> overlay is active
     ll /proc/device-tree/chosen/overlays/

-    # Custom-Services: should show 4x shepherd entries, only shepherd-launcher.service enabled
+    # Custom-Services: should show 3x shepherd entries, only shepherd-launcher.service enabled, also: shepherd-rpc, shepherd
     systemctl list-unit-files | grep shep

     # Timesync-Services: both should be active and running